Annual Conference – Business & Law Update for the Automotive sector

 BREAKOUT 1

-Consumer Dispute Trends 2024 to 2025
+Consumer dispute trends 2024 to 2025

-Zeynep D, Lead Adjudicator,
+Zeynep Desen, Lead Adjudicator,

 The Motor Ombudsman